 6 steps to maintain good media relations in Brazil

-Sherlock Communications > Latest Posts > What We Do > Doing business in Latin America > 6 steps to maintain good media relations in Brazil
+Sherlock Communications > Latest Posts > What is new in Latin America? > 6 steps to maintain good media relations in Brazil

 In a world so heavily reliant on public opinion, when we talk about corporate communications or brand strategies, not having a plan to maintain good media relations could be considered one of the biggest sins in business.
 It takes a lot of time and work to convince your audience that you are the socially conscious, trustworthy, valuable business that you say you are.